Find affordable auto insurance that works for you in New Jersey. Compare quotes from over 100 top companies.

 Auto insurance in New Jersey costs approximately $133 per month — 3% more than the national average.
-Learn more about average insurance rates in New Jersey for a variety of driving profiles.
+Learn more about average insurance rates in New Jersey for a variety of driving profiles and discover the best affordable insurance companies in your state.

-Compare quotes from over 20 insurance companies that provide coverage throughout New Jersey.
+Compare quotes from the many insurance companies that provide coverage throughout New Jersey.
 Enter your ZIP code below to get started.

 |Rating Factor||$ Savings||% Savings|